 Jeff is a phenomenal speaker and teacher.
 He makes very difficult (and let’s face it, pretty dry) stuff fun to learn.
 Thanks for putting this on!

-Jeff Sauro will be the primary instructor for the boot camp.
-He has taught UX research methods classes for companies including Autodesk, Cisco, Drobox and Salesforce.
+Jeff Sauro will be the primary instructor for the bootcamp.
+He has taught UX research methods classes for companies including Autodesk, Cisco, Dropbox and Salesforce.
 He is a regular speaker at UX conferences including UXPA and CHI and is an adjunct instructor at the University of Denver.

-Due to the customized nature of this training, we cannot offer refunds.
-We accept substitutions.
-Please email us as soon as you know you will have a substitute.
+Due to the customized nature of this training, we cannot offer refunds but we accept substitutions.
+Please contact us as soon as you know you will have a substitute.
 We may also carry over your registration for the following year.
-Email email@example.com with substitutions, carry-over, or extenuating circumstances.

 MeasuringU official presentation date TBD